kube-rs/website/docs/controllers/scaling.md

 !!! note "Leader Election with Shards"

-    Leader election can be used on top of sharding to ensure you have at most one pod managing one shard.
+    Leader election can in-theory be used on top of sharding to ensure you have at most one pod managing one shard.
-    We have not seen any known examples of this in the wild.
-Links are welcome.

 A mutating admission policy can help automatically assign/label partitions cluster-wide based on constraints and rebalancing needs.